 Besides first-party benefits, those involved in a trucking accident may file a third-party claim against the at-fault driver or other parties involved in the crash, alleging negligence.
 A third party claim may recover damages for pain and suffering.
 In Michigan, one can pursue pain and suffering damages if injuries of the person meet the statutory injury-minimum thresholds of:

-An experienced truck crash attorney can help you determine if injuries of you or a loved one are severe enough under Michigan law.
+An experienced truck crash attorney in Grand Rapids can help you determine if injuries of you or a loved one are severe enough under Michigan law.

 Federal regulations dictate that trucking companies have accident insurance of $750,000 or more.
 To limit liability and reduce the settlements and verdicts, trucking companies and insurance companies often employ large defense law firms with rapid response teams to arrive on the scene of a trucking crash.
 These defense teams often arrive less than an hour after a crash, and with one goal: minimize damaging evidence by hampering the investigation.

-For an injured person, retaining the right attorney quickly can help you overcome the dishonest defense tactics employed by rapid response teams and defense lawyers for trucking companies.
+For an injured person, retaining the right truck accident attorney quickly can help you overcome the dishonest defense tactics employed by rapid response teams and defense lawyers for trucking companies.

 Immediately after a crash, you should:

-If you or anyone you know was injured in a trucking crash, contact the Buchanan Firm for the advice of its experienced trucking crash attorneys.
-We understand your frustration and will start a full investigation to determine the cause of the crash and who is responsible to reimburse you for the injuries.
-The Buchanan Firm offers a free and confidential case evaluation as well as an exclusive No Fee Promise.
+If you or anyone you know was injured in a trucking crash, contact the Buchanan Firm for the advice of its experienced Grand Rapids trucking crash attorneys.
+We understand your frustration.
+We will start a full investigation to determine the cause of the crash and who is responsible to reimburse you for the injuries.
+The Buchanan Firm offers a free and confidential case evaluation as well as an exclusive no fee promise.
 If we don’t win, then you don’t pay.
 Call today.